-Here’s 50 tips on how to do so, provided by Chris Brogan.
+Here are 50 tips on how to do so, provided by Chris Brogan.
 As an example, Chris’s tip #24 is “Use services like Twitter Search to make sure you see if someone’s talking about you.
 Try to participate where it makes sense.”

 31. Think about the Worst Decisions Ever Made and make sure you don’t follow suit!

 I enjoyed a book called Idiotica: History’s Worst Decisions and the People Who Made Them.
-Examples include pre-WW2 France’s decision to stake the defense of their country on the Maginot Line, the approval of the drug thalidomide and Custer’s decision to go “all in” at the Little Big Horn.
+Examples include pre-WW2 France’s decision to stake the defense of their country on the Maginot Line, the approval of the drug thalidomide, and Custer’s decision to go “all in” at the Little Big Horn.

 32. Revisit and test your assumptions.

-- In Thinking In Time: The Use of History for Decision Makers, Richard Neustadt and Ernest May suggest that decision-making groups should begin by listing key elements of the immediate situation in three separate columns under the headings of Known, Unclear, and Presumed.
+- In Thinking In Time: The Use of History for Decision Makers, Richard Neustadt, and Ernest May suggest that decision-making groups should begin by listing key elements of the immediate situation in three separate columns under the headings of Known, Unclear, and Presumed.
 Assertions made by the decision-making group should be subject to constant challenge as facts are distinguished from assumptions.

-- In corporate settings, we try to leave key assumptions in clear view on a white board or flip chart to remind us that our deliberations are built on a foundation of beliefs that may or may not ultimately stand as facts.
+- In corporate settings, we try to leave key assumptions in clear view on a whiteboard or flip chart to remind us that our deliberations are built on a foundation of beliefs that may or may not ultimately stand as facts.
 As the intelligence-gathering process continues, the list of assumptions can be changed with the swipe of a white-board eraser, signaling to all that decisions should be tested against the latest set of assumptions.

 When decision-makers refer to other decisions made in the past, they sometimes reveal assumptions that are so deeply embedded in their thinking that they are unaware of the extent to which the present decision-making process is flowing through a channel laid out by the flow of previous decisions and events.

-As Napoleon said, “the right information at the right time is 9/10 of any battle”.
+As Napoleon said, “The right information at the right time is 9/10 of any battle”.
 Intelligence-gathering involves seeking both the knowable facts and the reasonable estimates of unknowables that you will need to make decisions.
-To set up an effective intelligence gathering system, we ask clients to agree to the following principles:
+To set up an effective intelligence-gathering system, we ask clients to agree to the following principles: